How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 Does this store a PAT under the hood?

-No. gh uses an OAuth token scoped via your browser login and stores it securely (Keychain on macOS, etc.).
-You don’t create or rotate PATs yourself.
+No. gh gets an OAuth token from the browser login and stores it in the system keychain (Keychain on macOS, for example).
+You never create or rotate a token yourself.

 Will this break if I change laptops?